Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 If the answer is "we send a link to the training portal," keep looking.

-Multi-site scalability matters because most health systems don't operate a single campus.
-They run a mix of large hospitals and dozens of small clinics, satellite offices, and behavioral health outposts.
+Multi-site scalability matters because most health systems run a mix of large hospitals and dozens of small clinics.
 A vendor built for large campuses may have no answer for small sites.
-That means one system for the flagship and a different vendor for everything else.
-One platform covering the full network eliminates that fragmentation.
+One platform covering the full network eliminates that gap.
+Ask the vendor: can you cover my 300-bed hospital and my twelve outpatient clinics on the same dashboard?

 HEALTHCARE DURESS ALERTING